How to build a website like Airbnb

 The faster you launch, the quicker you can start learning about your audience.
 The more you learn, the better you can develop your offering to serve your audience better than any other solution.

-Sharetribe has been developed with this process in mind.
-It is designed for launching fast and jumpstarting the learning process quickly and without coding.
+We created Sharetribe with this process in mind.
+Our marketplace building platform is designed for launching fast and jumpstarting the learning process quickly and without coding.
 But it supports you just as well when you want to develop your business and platform further.

-But no matter which approach you choose, I hope this article helps you embrace the iterative approach.
+No matter which approach you choose, we hope this article helps you embrace the iterative approach.
 Validate your idea by first talking to potential users.
 Find a business model that supports you through the early stages and helps you grow.
-Identify your core features, choose a fast way to build them, and launch your minimum viable product.
+Identify your core features, choose a fast way to build them, and launch your minimum viable platform.

-If you're interested in reading more about the steps of building a marketplace, check out our How to start an online marketplace guide.
-It offers lots of expert advice for marketplace entrepreneurs that you can apply regardless of how you decide to build your website.
+If you’re interested in reading more about the steps of building a marketplace, check out our guide on how to start an online marketplace.
+It offers lots of expert advice for marketplace entrepreneurs, regardless of how you decide to build your website.

 Best of luck with your marketplace business!